kxynos/embedded_hacking/picoemp/README.md

 # ChipSHOUTER picoEMP micropython script

+WARNING: Use at your own risk and don't forget to give the device a rest.
+Can't be held responsible for any fires the code or device might cause.

 The script is a small modification of the micropython script by Colin O'Flynn [https://github.com/newaetech/chipshouter-picoemp/tree/main/firmware/micropython](https://github.com/newaetech/chipshouter-picoemp/tree/main/firmware/micropython).

 How to use the device with my [pico-pulse.py](pico-pulse.py) code: